noodlewerk/NWPusher/README.md

 Pushing from code
 -----------------
 Pusher can also be used as a library to send notifications programmatically.
 The included Xcode project provides examples for both OS X and iOS.
-The easiest way to include NWPusher is though CocoaPods:
+The easiest way to include NWPusher is through CocoaPods:

 ```ruby
 pod 'NWPusher', '~> 0.3.0'